 Nowadays you can find almost all product types offered in different galenic formulations (liquid, gel, milk, cream, oil, balm…).
 Choosing each product will depend on the texture you personally prefer and your skin needs.

 As an aside, I will write more detailed articles about each broad product categories mentioned in this post (along with product recommendations).
 Doing it here would make this post way too long.
-(At the time of editing this, it’s already at more than 2200 words, so grab something to drink and get comfy!)
+(At the time of editing this, it’s already at more than 2200 words!)

 To support skin health, there are three essential steps anyone should follow: cleanse, moisturize and protect.
 Honestly, that’s it if you want to maintain good skin with a quick routine.

 First, cleansing the skin is necessary to remove excess sebum, impurities, dead skin cells and pollutants (basically all of the grime you’ve accumulated).
-Plus, it enables the rest of your products to actually penetrate into the skin, and so to perform better.
+Plus, it enables the rest of your products to penetrate better into the skin which enhances their performance.

-In the morning, I like to do a quick skin cleanse whereas at night I double cleanse so that I first remove makeup/sunscreen and then cleanse my skin.
+In the morning, I like to do a quick skin cleanse whereas at night I double cleanse so that I first remove makeup/sunscreen (for this step I prefer oil-based cleansers) and then cleanse my skin.

 The most important thing for this step is to look for a non-stripping option (free of harsh surfactants such as sulfates*) whatever texture you prefer.
 This way you cleanse without damaging your skin barrier.